litoj/nerdcontrast.nvim/README.md

 ## Get colour codes

-Get colour hex with `require'nerdcontrast'.palette["Colour name"][1]`
-or link to them directly by name
+Get colour hex with `require'nerdcontrast'.palette["Colour name"][1]` or link to them directly by name

-For Dark/Light independency, `Bg1-Bg5`, `Fg1-Fg5` and other colour links under `nerdcontrast.palette.` are also available.
+For Dark/Light independency, `Bg<x>`, `Fg1-Fg5` and other colour links under `nerdcontrast.palette.` are also available.
 If you wish to use them and are expecting to be using the toggle shortcut, please refer to them through Vim's `hi link` feature or set the value with `require'nerdcontrast'.hi({})` in the forementioned format.